-In other work (MacRae et al., 1990a, 1990b; 1993, 2009, 2010a, 2012c), MacRae and colleagues have set out the strategies for redesigning food production and processing to significantly reduce resource consumption, so these dimensions will not be addressed here to any extent except to highlight the need for mandatory production protocols that reflect such progressive redesign of production and processing.
+In other work (MacRae et al., 1990a, 1990b; 1993, 2009, 2010a, 2012c), MacRae and colleagues have set out the strategies for redesigning food production and processing to significantly reduce resource consumption, so these dimensions will not be addressed here to any extent except to highlight the need for production protocols that reflect such progressive redesign of production and processing.
 Many voluntary standards currently exist (e.g., organic, natural, animal welfare, integrated pest management).
-One sign that mandatory programs are required is the proliferation of NGO and multinational company standards that create a messy playing field and many complications for farmers who may have multiple uncoordinated protocols that they wish to meet.
-None of the current standards are mandatory at a state level (they can be if you want to sell your product to a buyer who is imposing private requirements) and only a few are backed by state regulation through the Canadian Agricultural Products Act (CAPA) or the Safe Food for Canadians Act and in some cases provincial regulation (see rules governing, for example, organic food in BC and Quebec).
+One sign that programs are required for all production areas is the proliferation of NGO and multinational company standards that create a messy playing field and many complications for farmers who may have multiple uncoordinated protocols that they wish to meet.
+None of the current standards are mandatory at a state level (but they can be if you want to sell your product to a buyer who is imposing private requirements) and only a few are backed by state regulation originally through the Canadian Agricultural Products Act (CAPA) and now via the Safe Food for Canadians Act and in some cases provincial regulation (see rules governing, for example, organic food in BC and Quebec).

 In agriculture, this initiative would build on the Environmental Farm Plan (EFP) approach.
 Although participation in EFP is voluntary, it has also been the federal intention that all farmers in Canada have an EFP.
-Requiring that every farm follow a recognized protocol addresses a key weakness of the EFP approach (WWF, 2004).
+In the same spirit, requiring that every farm follow a recognized protocol addresses a key weakness of the EFP approach (WWF, 2004).
 However, an additional constraint is the individual nature of the EFP.
 Farmers participate individually, not typically as members of an organization.
 What often facilitates participation in environmental protocols is sponsoring organizations.
 This was attempted in the late 1990s, early 2000s with IPM collaborations and the Reduced Risk Strategies process (see MacRae et al., 2012).
-Most of these voluntary efforts did not lead to significant adoption of environmental systems, but that was largely because the sponsoring organizations were reluctant to mandate participation, they didn't have sufficient resources to develop coherent protocols and adoption systems, and they hesitated to bring their efforts to market for fear of disfavouring some of their membership.
-A better approach would build on previous efforts but correct these deficiencies - mandatory participation for members, intergration with the EFP process, better resources for protocol development and adoption and market elements to provide at least some rewards for adopters from the market.
+Most of these voluntary efforts did not lead to significant adoption of environmental systems, but that was largely because the sponsoring organizations were reluctant to encourage all members to participate, and consequently, they didn't have sufficient resources to develop coherent protocols and adoption systems, and they hesitated to bring their efforts to market for fear of disfavouring some of their membership.
+A better approach would build on previous efforts but correct these deficiencies - wholesale participation for members, intergration with the EFP process, better resources for protocol development and adoption and market elements to provide at least some rewards for adopters from the market.

 Although much work has been done on ecological approaches to agroforestry in other parts of the world, it remains a seriously under-developed area in Canada.
 The challenge is to apply research results from elsewhere to the Canadian context and design farm-level protocols consistent with that knowledge.